keithbsmiley-other/emilysite/_posts/2021-5-27-manifesting-muscle.md

 Dr. Mercola, author of _Use It or Lose It: The Principles of Brain Plasticity_, explains, “A key factor or ingredient necessary for improving brain function or reversing functional decline is the *seriousness of purpose* with which you engage in a task.
 In other words, the task must be important to you, or somehow meaningful or interesting—it must hold your attention.”[^21]

 Well, I’ll be damned.
-That sounds a lot like visualization and the focus required to help build muscle without physically moving the fibers, no?
+That sounds a lot like visualization and the focus required to help build muscle without physically moving the fibers, does it not?

 Mercola continues, “Rote memorization of nonsensical or unimportant items or even heavy work at non-challenging tasks will not stimulate your brain to create new connections or neurons.”[^22]

-> Your brain won’t put in the work to improve if it doesn’t give a shit about the work.[^23]
+> Simply put, your brain won’t put in the work to improve if it doesn’t give a shit about the work.[^23]

-If you go into the Apple Store™ and look up “brain training” you will see a ton of apps that honestly just kind of look like games.
+If you go into the App Store™ in iTunes™ and look up “brain training” you will see a ton of apps that honestly just kind of look like games.
+(I am referred to Apple™ products because that is what I have immediate access to.
+I'm sure they are on other platforms as well.)

 Some people refer to these as “brain gyms”.